Kuril Islands dispute: Japan reaffirms its position that the islands are illegally occupied

-On February 7, 2023, the 168th anniversary of the 1855 Treaty of Shimoda, Japan reaffirmed its position that it considers the four islands to be illegally occupied by Russia.
+On 7 February 2023, the 168th anniversary of the 1855 Treaty of Shimoda, Japan reaffirmed its position that it considers the four islands to be illegally occupied by Russia.
 In a statement, Fumio Kishida stated that "It is completely unacceptable that the Northern Territories have yet to be returned since the Soviet Union's illegal occupation of them 77 years ago".
-This was the first time in 5 years that the Japanese government had used the term 'illegal occupation' when referring to the four islands.
+This was the first time in 5 years that the Japanese government had used the term "illegal occupation" when referring to the four islands.

-On March 22, 2023, Russia said it deployed a division of its Bastion coastal defense missile systems to Paramushir.
-Defence Minister Sergei Shoigu said it was to bolster Russian security around the Kuril Islands and partly in response to the United States efforts to "contain" Russia and China.
+On 22 March 2023, Russia said it deployed a division of its Bastion coastal defense missile systems to Paramushir.
+Defence Minister Sergei Shoigu said it was to bolster Russian security around the Kuril Islands and partly in response to the United States' efforts to "contain" Russia and China.

-On April 21, 2023, Russia's prosecutor general designated the League of Residents of Chishima and Habomai Islands (Chishima Renmei) as "an undesirable organization".
+On 21 April 2023, Russia's prosecutor general designated the League of Residents of Chishima and Habomai Islands (Chishima Renmei) "an undesirable organization".
 These former residents of the islands are likely barred from visiting the four disputed islands.

+2026 visit to Iturup by Vladimir Putin

+On 13 August 2026, Russian President Vladimir Putin toured a school, hospital, and fish-processing plant on Iturup, marking his first trip to the Kuril Islands.
+Japan's foreign ministry summoned the Russian ambassador and strongly protested the visit, while Japanese Prime Minister Sanae Takaichi stated the visit was "absolutely unacceptable" and had "worsened Japanese sentiment towards Russia".
+Putin and later the Russian foreign ministry rejected their Japanese counterparts' statements and Japan's claims to the southern Kurils, asserting that Russian sovereignty had already been settled by post-WWII agreements.